FORMA-UniGe/forma-unige.github.io/README.md

     "teacher": "The teacher(s) of the course",
-    "department": "The department in which the course is done", "abstract": "The full description of the course (as long as you want)", "image": "A picture representing the course (put ./images/courses/default.jpg if no image is present)" }
+    "department": "The department in which the course is done", "abstract": "The full description of the course (as long as you want)", "image": "A picture representing the course (put ./images/courses/default.jpg if no image is present)", "requirements": "The prerequisites of the course",
+    "target": "The target students of the course", "email": "The teacher's contact email"
+}
 ```